vacp2p/rfc/waku.md

 ## Abstract

 This specification describes the format of Waku messages within the ÐΞVp2p Wire Protocol.
 This spec substitutes [EIP-627](https://eips.ethereum.org/EIPS/eip-627).
 Waku is a fork of the original Whisper protocol that enables better usability for resource restricted devices, such as mostly-offline bandwidth-constrained smartphones.
-It does this primarily through (a) light node support, (b) historic messages (with a mailserver) and (c) `topic-interest` for better bandwidth usage.
-Additionally, other experimental features for better scalability and DDoS resistance are under development and will be part of future versions.
+It does this through (a) light node support, (b) historic messages (with a mailserver) (c) `topic-interest` for better bandwidth usage and (d) basic rate limiting.

 ## Motivation